saint-angels/saint-angels.github.io/_essays/running_log.md

 ## Day 21.
 26.03.2022

-Spent the day locked in an apartment, searching for a rentable room on facebook groups.
+Spent the day locked in an apartment, searching for a room to rent on facebook groups.
 There is something pleasant in submitting yourself to one thing.
-Distract yourself from worry and potential dangers.
+Distract yourself from worrying and potential dangers.
- Won't be able to relax in this state anyway.
+ Won't be able to relax now anyway.

 ## Day 22.
 27.03.2022

+Moved most of my stuff to AI house.
+His apartment is inside one of many 10+ story high residential buildings.
+Lack of open space between buildings, sweating from carrying two bags up-down the hills, place reminded me the image of Brazilian favelas.